-But – this law is scheduled to sunset in 2026 and Connecticut’s exemption will go with it.
+But – this law is scheduled to sunset on December 31, 2025, and Connecticut’s exemption will go with it.

-If Congress does nothing, the exemption will go back down to $5,000,000, adjusted for inflation.
+If Congress does nothing, the exemption will go back down to approximately $7,000,000.

 It’s important to remember that life insurance proceeds are included in that figure and sometimes that can put the value of your estate over the edge.

 Gift Tax Exclusion: $18,000